missionpinball/mpf-mc/README.md

 Authors & Contributing
 ----------------------
-MPF and the MPF-MC are labors of love by awesome pinball-loving people.
+MPF and the MPF-MC are labors of love created by awesome pinball-loving people.
 There's a list of authors in the AUTHORS file.
 We'd love for you to join us!
 Even if you don't know Python well, there's plenty to do.
 Drop us a line in the forum, or make a change and submit a pull request!
 More info [here](http://docs.missionpinball.org/en/stable/contribute/).